rakeshkr-code/movie_recommendation_system/readme.md

 - Run `bash app_setup.sh` from terminal
 - It will create the virtual env and will install required packages from `requirements.txt`
 - Then activate the virtual environment `source env/bin/activate`
-- Finally, run `python3 -m streamlit run app.py` to start the application, it will automatically start the web app in a new tab of your default browser.
+- Finally, run `python3 -m streamlit run home.py` to start the application, it will automatically start the web app in a new tab of your default browser.

 ## Setup & Run Application [Windows]

 - Create a virtual environment from Command Prompt (CMD) `python3 -m venv env`
 - Activate the virtual env using `CALL env\Scripts\activate` command and install all required packages using `pip install -r requirements.txt`
-- Finally, run `python3 -m streamlit run app.py` to start the application, it will automatically start the web app in a new tab of your default browser.
+- Finally, run `python3 -m streamlit run home.py` to start the application, it will automatically start the web app in a new tab of your default browser.

 ## Folder Structure

 - **`archive` :** This folder contains the TMDB 5000 Movies Dataset
-- **`model` :** This is the folder where the model is developed
+- **`model` :** This is the folder where the model is developed, python notebook is inside this folder
 - **`recommender_model.ipynb` :** Python notebook for the model generation.
 After running this entire notebook, two new files will be created inside the same folder (`model` folder) - (1) `moviesdict.pkl`, and (2) `simimat.pkl`
 - **`moviesdict.pkl` :** The final dataframe (as a dictionary) used in the model
 - **`simimat.pkl` :** This is the main model, which is a Similarity Matrix about cosine distance of each movie with each another movie
 - **`app_setup.sh` :** File to setup virtual environment
+- **`pages` :** This folder contains the `recommendations.py` file, which is the second page in our app, details and recommendations for the selected movie will be shown in this page
+- **`app_utility.py` :** Contains some utility functions
-- **`app.py` :** Main Python Application File (Streamlit App)
+- **`home.py` :** Main Python Application File (Streamlit App)

 ```md